It takes time to make a rental feel like home, but with a little bit of effort it can be done. Here's how to do it without risking losing your deposit

 If you're renting a furnished property, you can also have fun jazzing up the furniture.
 Use cushions and throws to spruce up sofas and armchairs and choose colourful duvets, extra pillows and bedspreads to smarten up the beds. (see how to make your bed look like one from a boutique hotel.)

 Dining chairs can have seat pads added too and for the duration of your rental you can also switch out the lampshades, toilet seat and shower curtains for ones more to your liking.

 Finally to make a rental feel homely, filling the shelves and window sills with your decorative bits and pieces: books, vases, mirrors, photo frames and other treasured mementos.

 Discover how you can transform your walls and furniture, without leaving a mark, with washi tape

 Decorating with Japanese washi tape is on the verge of becoming a craze.
 Half an hour before this photo was taken these bedroom wardrobes were plain white.
 Using two rolls of tape in orange and taupe they were transformed into this piece of modern art.

 The wardrobes look even more effective at night when the strobe shadows from the beams above the units add to the picture.
 The tape is easy to apply, you smooth out any bubbles with your hand as you roll it on, and it came off these wardrobes without making a mark.
 Always do a patch test first, to be certain it won't mark your particular surface though.

-.Haru tape comes in a host of widths, colours and patterns.
+The tape comes in a host of widths, colours and patterns.
 And as it should peel off without leaving any residue, it's perfect for brightening up a rental property.
 It also lends itself well to children's bedrooms, playroom, kitchens and studies.
-Priced from £11 a roll, it's available here.
+There is a huge selection of decorative tape on Amazon.